 There are several threads running together in this scandal.
 This week, with the Leveson inquiry in recess, the House of Commons culture committee reported, and Crone also finds himself figuring, uncomfortably, in its conclusions.
-The report’s most important finding is its declaration that Rupert Murdoch is not a fit person to exercise stewardship of a major international company.
+The report’s most important finding is its declaration that Rupert Murdoch is not a fit person to exercise stewardship of a major company.

 Murdoch immediately seized on the fact that this was not a unanimous conclusion and reflected a split along party lines.
 The Conservatives voted against it, mainly because such a conclusion, they said, went beyond the committee’s terms of reference.
 But tellingly for Murdoch, their coalition partner, the one Liberal Democrat on the committee, voted with Labour to support a majority against Murdoch.
 Even the fact that all Labour MPs would vote for such a strong conclusion shows just how far Murdoch’s political fortunes have diminished.